Is capability-building a fancy name for training? And if not, what does it mean?

 When organisations don’t have the power to perform a specified task as well as they want to, they have a capability gap.
 Often, their leaders turn to us to help them remove that gap.
 Often they ask us for a training workshop to remove that gap.
 And then, quite possibly, their hearts sink as we say ‘we’re happy to do a workshop, but if you really want to boost your performance, have you considered the other drivers of your capability in this area?’

 It starts with clear objectives, purpose and strategy.
 Then there are 5 other elements which influence capability.
 And which you can influence to build capability.
-These are processes, skills, organisation, people and culture.
+These are:

 Training (we prefer the term ‘learning’) helps upskill people, enables new processes, lets people understand their roles, what’s expected of them, how to lead and so on.
 But it’s not the only tool you should use to build capability.
 You need to do more to make sure your people and your company excel.